Kai391/ToDo-List/README.md

 Here, there is no backend coding is done by me, it is fully frontend.

-But in future, I will go it through Django ##Python Backend Framework.
+But in future, I will go it through Django <b>Python Backend Framework</b>.